Ecommerce companies rely on quick and efficient transportation of domestic and international goods. This is where freight shipping comes into play.

 This shipping method does not fill a container, just one to six pallets.
 It also involves the use of different trucks to transport cargo to its final destination.

 This shipping method carries between six and 12 pallets.
 Typically, it uses just a single truck to transfer commodities to their final destination.
+Check this guide to learn more about the standard pallet size.

 This freight shipping method uses multiple transportation vehicles, including trucks, ships, and trains.
 Carriers often use it to reduce fuel consumption and other costs.